admica/PainPoints/README.md

 - **Analysis fails immediately**: ensure LM Studio is running and `LLM_BASE_URL` is correct; `/api/flows/[id]/analyze` checks health first and returns `503` if unreachable.
 - **Reddit errors**: the API returns descriptive errors for 404, 403, and rate-limit cases; reduce post limits or wait before retrying.
 - **Database path issues**: align `DATABASE_URL` across `.env`, `npx prisma migrate dev`, and runtime; absolute paths help when running scripts outside `web/`.
+- **Environment issues**: startup automatically creates `web/.env` from `web/.env.example` so you can delete .env or edit manually to set parameters.

 The application state described here is for the lite-version of my application.
 This should give you a short & sweet insight into the full capabilities of the fully operational death star.
 No license.